 Carter Pearce is a barrister employed by Philip Skelton QC and Kelly Quinn.

-From 2012-2015, Carter attended law school at the University of Auckland, where he won the Stout Shield mooting competition, the Gary Davies Memorial Prize in Advocacy and the NZLSA national mooting competition, and represented New Zealand at the Jessup International Law Moot in Washington DC.
+At Auckland law school, Carter won the Stout Shield mooting competition and the national mooting competition, and represented New Zealand at the 2016 Philip C Jessup International Law Moot in Washington DC.

 Ross v Southern Response Earthquake Services Ltd NZHC 3288, (2019) 25 PRNZ 33 (CA), NZSC 126

 Carter acts as junior counsel for the plaintiffs, alongside Philip Skelton QC and Kelly Quinn, in a consumer class action on behalf of former Southern Response policyholders.
 Southern Response allegedly misled policyholders about the estimated cost to repair/rebuild their earthquake-damaged homes, inducing policyholders to settle their insurance claims for less than they were entitled to.
 In the Court of Appeal, leave was granted to bring the first “opt-out” class action in New Zealand.
 Southern Response’s appeal against that decision was dismissed by the Supreme Court in November 2020.

 Dodds v Southern Response Earthquake Services Ltd 3 NZLR 826 (HC), NZCA 395